China, Taiwan spar again over vaccines, accuse each other of politicking

 “I want to emphasise that vaccine assistance should return to the original purpose of saving lives, and should not be reduced to a tool for political self-interest,” he said.

 China has offered Taiwan vaccines, but Taiwan says made-in-China shots have too many safety concerns.
-Taiwan has also accused China of blocking a deal with Germany's BioNTech SE (22UAy.DE), which Beijing denies.
+Taiwan has also accused China of blocking a deal with Germany’s BioNTech SE, which Beijing denies.

 Taiwan’s ruling Democratic Progressive Party (DPP) said China’s comment last week that Taiwan would not succeed in using vaccines to seek its independence showed China was the “black hand behind the scenes” preventing Taiwan from getting access to vaccines internationally.